Fresher's Guide

 Studentpad is the number one platform for student accommodation.
 Find student rooms in your city with our modern, fast, and user-friendly databases for student housing.

 We currently serve over 80 higher education institutions worldwide and counting.
-Whether you are looking for rooms in private student houses, on-campus, or your own flat, you’ll find it on your local studentpad site.
+Whether you are looking for rooms in private student houses, on-campus, or your own flat, you’ll find them on your local studentpad site.

 Our Sponsors